 Air bubbles caused by filling your new tank with water

-Air bubble location: On the glass pane of your aquarium
+Air bubble location: On the glass pane of your aquarium and decorations

 If you have never set up an aquarium, then the bubbles that form on the glass of your aquarium will come as a surprise.